Vacations are hardly ever cheap. That said, a week at Fantasia Fair can be surprisingly inexpensive.

 If you are living on a fixed or limited income, or just don’t make much money, Fantasia Fair, even for a half week, might just be impossible for you.
 We know this, and for this reason we raise money all year long so we can provide as many scholarships as possible.

 We accept scholarship applications all year long, but we prefer them during June and July, as the selection of awardees takes place in August.
-We announce recipients on August 1.
-2018 scholarships have been decided, but there’s always next year.
-Jump over to our scholarship page and take a look and make your plans for 2019!
+Deadline to apply is July 15.
+If you miss that date, there’s always next year.
+Jump over to our scholarship page and take a look and make your plans for Fantasia Fair!